Cardi B Turns Herself Into Police in Connection With Alleged Assault

-Cardi B Turns Herself Into Police in Connection With Alleged Assault at Strip Club
+Cardi B Arrested and Charged in Connection With Alleged Assault at Strip Club

-Cardi B turned herself into New York police on Monday in connection with an alleged assault at a strip club.
+Cardi B has been arrested in connection with an alleged assault at a strip club.

-According to police, the 25-year-old rapper got into a fight at Angels Gentlemen’s Club, and allegedly threw a chair at an unattended target.
-An investigation will occur to determine the facts of what happened, the Deputy Commissioner, Public Information noted.
-There have been no charges filed against Cardi.
+The rapper was arrested on Monday and charged with two misdemeanors, assault and reckless endangerment, after turning herself into New York police, ET can confirm.
+Her mugshot was taken and she was fingerprinted.

+Cardi will appear in court on Oct.
+29 for a “Best appearance ticket,” which means she has to appear to pay a fine.
+There will be no trial or sentencing as her punishment (the fine) has already been determined by both the DA and her lawyers, although the exact dollar amount is not known at this time.
+Her punishment does not include any jail time.

+It is possible that the victim of the assault could sue Cardi, and in that case, she would have to appear in court as part of a civil suit.

-Cardi was shielded by umbrellas and surrounded by bodyguards as she turned herself in on Monday, wearing a tan skirt and white heels.
+Cardi was shielded by umbrellas and surrounded by bodyguards as she turned herself in on Monday, wearing a sheer white blouse, a tan skirt and white heels.

 Interestingly enough, rapper Nicki Minaj accused Cardi of hurting strippers during her rant against her on Queen Radio last month following their altercation at a New York Fashion Week party.
 Minaj referenced rumors that Cardi's husband, Migos rapper Offset, cheated on her.